Health, Wellness & Food

 Camp Runoia is an authentic, down to earth, caring sleepaway camp.

-Our “Health Shack”, supervised by our camp nurses, is accessible 24 hours a day.
-We are a healthy population and like to keep it that way!
+Our “Health Shack”, supervised by our camp health team, is accessible 24 hours a day.
+We are a generally healthy population and like to keep it that way!

 - Campers with allergies including some food allergies and environmental allergies can have a great experience at Runoia.

-- Campers with medications get them from the nurses at mealtimes and bedtime as prescribed by their pediatrician.
+- Campers with medications get them from the health team primarily at mealtimes and bedtime as prescribed by their physicians.

 - Our health team members are sensitive to both the physical and emotional well-being of our campers and counselors and treat them with respect and confidentiality.

-Parents are contacted when a child stays overnight in the Health Center, needs to see a specialist, or needs to be started on prescription medication.
+Parents are contacted when a child stays overnight in the Health Center, needs out of camp care, or needs to be started on prescription medication.
 We contact parents or the emergency contact person in the event of an accident or serious injury.